Dear Lily and Neve:

 We said “Good morning.
 It’s so good to see you.
 What would you like for breakfast?”

-That’s right.
-You guys are young enough that you woke up having completely forgotten the frenzy of the day before, and you were your happy, bright little selves.
-I wanted to just soak in a bit of that sunshine myself – go back and visit that pre-knowledge Garden of Eden briefly.
-So Joe and I didn’t raise the issue at all.
+You guys were young enough that you woke up having completely forgotten the frenzy of the day before, and you were your happy, bright little selves.
+I’ll confess that I wanted to soak in a bit of that sunshine myself – go back and visit that pre-knowledge Garden of Eden briefly.
+So Joe and I didn’t raise the issue then.
 We left the radio off and played music instead.
 We busied ourselves in the kitchen and spoke in low tones about staying offline for a few days.
 We put the newspaper directly into recycling.
 We sat down at the table with you, playing 20 questions as Neve who, as she does nearly every day, announced, “I’m thinking of an animal.”

-We drove you to school, and our temporary reprieve ended.
+Then we drove you to school, and our brief, temporary reprieve ended.

-Joe headed to work, and while I had an afternoon full of freelance assignment-related interviews ahead of me, I first had a class to get to.
+Joe headed to work, and while I had an afternoon full of phone interviews scheduled, I first had a class to get to.

 Ready to roll your eyes at your painfully stereotypical progressive voter mom?
 I was going to yoga.
 In Ann Arbor, no less.

 But I knew that there, I’d be surrounded by people who were feeling the same shock and pain and grief that I was, and there would be some small comfort in that.
 I also knew, from past experience, that yoga is a good way for me to get out of my own head for a while.
-So I went through the motions of driving there, and for 90 minutes, I focused on gripping the muscles in my legs a certain way, and my physical alignment, and pulling up into a bridge by leading with my chest, and perhaps most important of all, breathing.
+So I went through the motions of driving there, and for 90 minutes, I focused on tensing the muscles in my legs, and my physical alignment, and pulling up into a bridge by leading with my chest, and perhaps most important of all, breathing.

-Following my class, I had 90 minutes before my first interview happened, and I realized that I’d left crucial paperwork I’d needed to fill out for an appointment that day back at home.
+Following class, I had 90 minutes before my first interview happened, and I realized that I’d left crucial paperwork I’d needed to fill out for an appointment that day back at home, a 30 minute drive away.
 And while I’d normally be cursing a blue streak about this, and finding a way to avoid driving back and forth, on this day, it felt like a cosmic intervention – the universe benevolently giving me another way to avoid thinking too hard about what kept rolling around in my head, as if on a loop: “So this is who we are.”

-Not that I believe that every person that voted for Trump is in alignment with the various outrageous statements he’s made.
-I don’t.
+Not that I believe that every person that voted for Trump supports the outrageous statements that he’s made.
+I really don’t.
 I think a lot of voters have felt ignored, or condescended to, for many years, and many felt frustrated by establishment politics.

 So while avoiding NPR (and instead blasting “Hamilton”), I drove home, changed, filled out the paperwork, and drove back.
 I conducted my interview with 2 equally shell-shocked folks on U-M’s campus; drove to Domino’s Farms to pick up an in-home sleep test (for apnea, which I may have) and turn in my paperwork; I did a phone interview with an opera singer in the building’s lobby; and then I stopped at Costco on the way home.

 Not because I needed to, but because it would fill time and maybe keep the emptiness I felt at bay.
-I fed a couple of garbage bags full of cans and bottles into Costco’s recycling machine, eying customers as they poured in, wondering which among them voted for Trump, which voted for Hillary, and which just didn’t care.
+I fed a couple of garbage bags full of cans and bottles into Costco’s recycling machine, eying customers as they poured in, wondering which among them voted for Trump.
 I searched for clues.
 Who looked happy?
 Who was moving through the world like a zombie, like me?

-When it was time for me to pick you both up from school, you climbed into my car, and as we drove home, Lily mentioned something about the election.
+When it was time for me to pick you both up from school, you climbed into my car, and as we drove home, Lily mentioned the election.

 “Hillary didn’t win,” I said.